 Work in progress

-Subsidence: Costs and Housing market response in Mexico City with Carolina Rodríguez Zamora
+Land Subsidence: Environmental risk in housing markets in Mexico City with Carolina Rodríguez Zamora

 Abstract

 We study the costs of and the housing market response to subsidence, the sinking of land areas due to groundwater over-extraction, in Mexico City.
-Subsidence is a prevalent and worsening phenomenon worldwide, considered in the civil engineering literature to be a major risk to infrastructure in affected urban areas.
-We use a repeat bank appraisal approach to estimate the costs of subsidence through the housing market, quantifying both damages to private housing units and public infrastructure.
-Despite our finding that subsidence imposes substantial costs, which are driven by increased likelihood of structural issues and urban flooding, we find that housing development is drawn to sinking plots and away from sinking neighborhoods.
+Subsidence is a prevalent and worsening phenomenon worldwide.
+We estimate the costs of both plot-level subsidence and uneven neighborhood sinking through the housing market, quantifying the damages to private housing units and public infrastructure.
+We find that subsidence imposes substantial costs, which are driven by increased likelihood of physical degradation, increased maintenance costs, and flooding.
+Despite these impacts, subsidence is associated with an increase in the probability that a plot is re-developed.
 An equilibrium model of the housing market rationalizes these findings, highlighting that sunk homes have a low opportunity cost of redevelopment, but that this incentive is distorted if residents face information frictions about future subsidence.
-We explore this using novel survey evidence on subsidence and beliefs in the city, documenting the presence of substantial frictions in evaluating the risk of future sinking.
-We use these findings together with our structural model to analyze the welfare gains from policies that address subsidence by reducing groundwater pumping, or alternatively that mitigate information frictions in the housing market.
+We document the presence of substantial frictions in evaluating the risk of future sinking using novel survey evidence on subsidence and beliefs in the city.
+These findings together with our structural model imply that subsidence costs Mexico City $33.4 billion USD in economic costs, 52% of which are due to information frictions.
+Our findings highlight that groundwater depletion imposes a costly externality on both the privately and publicly built environment, and that information frictions in the housing market exacerbate these costs by putting more value in harm’s way.

 Estimating the Gains from Water Trade: A Systematic Evaluation of Modeling Considerations with Nell Green Nylen, Ellen Bruno, Andrew Ayers, Michael Kiparsky, Josué Medellín-Azuara, and Sarah Null